Photo: Lois Schubert

 Southwest Travis County Groundwater Conservation District proposals

-Southwest, Northern Travis, and Williamson Counties are the last unprotected areas in the Hill Country.
-Various proposals have been tendered to create a GCD for the management and protection of Southwest Travis County’s groundwater resources.
+Southwest, northern Travis, and Williamson Counties are the last unprotected areas in the Hill Country.
+Various proposals have been tendered to create a GCD for the management and protection of Southwest Travis County’s groundwater resources and to bring that area into Texas Commission on Environmental Quality compliance (see PGMA paragraphs below).
 With stakeholder input, Travis County officials have constructed a list of guiding principles that will act as minimum criteria for the formation of any new GCD in Travis County.
 Those criteria are consistent with current groundwater law and serve to insure that any GCD formation has the full rights and obligations of other functional GCDs.
 Read those criteria here.

 In 1990, the bulk of the Hill Country was designated by TCEQ as a “Priority Groundwater Management Area,” or PGMA, because the Trinity Aquifer was expected to encounter critical water shortages in the near future.
 One significant area in this PGMA still does not fall under the jurisdiction of any conservation district: Western Travis County.
 There is no authority in this area to manage the use of groundwater, it is left to the broad “Rule of Capture.”
 As a matter of best management practice, the endangered Trinity Aquifer should be protected across its entire area.

 In 2010, TCEQ recommended the formation of a new GCD to manage the Trinity Aquifer in Hays, Comal, and Southwestern Travis counties jointly.
 Political forces have prevented this regional GCD from forming.
 Read the study here.